GUIDE

 Both are safe.
 If crash test engineering is your top priority and budget allows, the Nuna's load leg is a meaningful advantage.
 If you want a proven seat at a lower price, the Chicco has earned its reputation.

-tinylog baby tracker showing daily activity log
+Tinylog baby tracker showing daily activity log

-tinylog tracks your baby's day so you don't have to remember it all.
+Tinylog tracks your baby's day so you don't have to remember it all.

 Log feeds, sleep, diapers, and outings.
 See patterns over days and weeks.
 Bring the data to your next pediatrician visit.